The Traditional Ballad Index

 1388Otterburn.
 Percy and Douglas fight.
 Douglas won the battle and died.
 Did the minstrels care?
 The Hunting of the Cheviot [Child 162]RBW

-1411In a Scotland without a central government, two factions battle over the Earldom of Ross.
+1411In a Scotland without a strong central government, two factions battle over the Earldom of Ross.
 But -- how accurate is the song?
 The Battle of Harlaw [Child 163]RBW

 Jacobite Songs and Songs about the Orange and Hanoverian Successions